-By 2026 we need to save another £500,000.
+By 2027 we need to save over £2million.
 That is why this year we took the difficult decision to increase our share of the Council Tax bill by £5 for an average Band D property.

-This increase will help protect the important services we all rely on and help fund our Covid-19 recovery work.
+This increase will help protect the important services we all rely on.

 Our share of the bill continues to be the second lowest in Worcestershire and one of the lowest in the country.